Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Introduction

 Appendix B is a compendium of the formulas involving Weierstrass elliptic functions that we use in the body of the paper.

 {\bf Acknowledgments}.
-We are grateful to L. Buhovsky, D. Fuchs, A. Izosimov, M. Cuntz, A. Mironov, A. Sodin, and F. Wegner for fruitful discussions.
+We are grateful to L. Buhovsky, D. Fuchs, Fima Gluskin, A. Izosimov, M. Cuntz, A. Mironov, A. Sodin, and F. Wegner for fruitful discussions.
 MB was supported by ISF grant 580/20, GB was supported by Conacyt grant $\#$A1-S-45886, ST was supported by NSF grants DMS-1510055 and DMS-2005444.
+We thank the referees for their constructive suggestions.